The Honest Guide · Chapter 7

 In the years before licensure, the work setting drives the wage more than the credential does.

 The same credential earns very different amounts at a county agency, a group practice, and a telehealth platform.
 Across settings, civil-service and agency jobs pay the most and include supervision, private practice pays less and often charges for supervision, and telehealth-platform work pays the least.
-Within the master’s credentials, the LCSW runs roughly $4,000 above the LMFT and LPCC at most settings.
+Within the master’s credentials, ASW listings often post somewhat higher wages than AMFT and APCC listings at the same settings, but the setting still moves the number more.
 The two psychology training years are a separate track: lower cash now, higher salary after the runway.

 All figures are labeled estimates for California before licensure.
-The master’s-level rows are built from BLS wage percentiles scaled to California; the psychology rows use APPIC’s VA program figures.
+The master’s-level rows are 2026 planning ranges from a July 2026 review of California job listings and salary platforms, with government wage data as context; the psychology rows use APPIC’s VA program figures.
 The group-practice net reflects out-of-pocket supervision of about $5,400 a year.

 How the picture changes by region